Loading…

 Friday December 6, 2024 4:35pm - 5:30pm CST

-Imperial 10 Hyatt Regency, 601 Loyola Avenue, New Orleans, LA 70113
+4TH Floor - Imperial 10 Hyatt Regency, 601 Loyola Avenue, New Orleans, LA 70113

 5:45pm CST

-Good Intentions Aren't Enough: Dismantling Ableism Within the Walls of Our Classrooms
+Good Intentions Aren't Enough: Dismantling Ableism Within the Walls of our Classrooms

 Friday December 6, 2024 5:45pm - 7:15pm CST